michalrok/Power-Automate-RPA-Enterprise-Toolkit/README.md

-# What is the RPA Enterprise Toolkit?
+# What is the Power Automate RPA Enterprise Toolkit?

 This is a set of tools for teams building automation solutions using **Microsoft Power Platform**.
 It helps address common requirements of enterprise customers and provides practical guidance for building RPA solutions.